What kind of Menu?:

 - Planning Monthly Menus: This is a bit more difficult (unless you use a rotating menu) and requires a bit more preplanning as the menu is not based on the weekly sales, but bulk purchases.
 If you have a garden that produces well and you home-can or freeze your own vegetables and fruits, then this style of menu may be the easiest for your family.

 - Rotating Menus- This is the least time consuming method of menu planning, but also the most boring.
 Generally speaking, a rotating menu consists of 15-20 meals that are within the family's budget.
 These same meals are eaten and over again (hence "rotating" menu).
-This type of menu works well for families
+This type of menu works well for families with very picky eaters.

 - Start by taking an inventory of what you have on hand in your pantry, fridge and freezer.
 (I'm not talking about a physical list, just a general overview so you know what you have available to use).
 This serves several purposes, first, you may be surprised that you have more food on hand then you thought.